THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 Insurable Values

-Complete fixed asset identification and valuation is a tool to assist in preventing UCHC’s assets from being over or under insured.
+Complete fixed asset identification and valuation is a tool to assist in preventing UCH’s assets from being over or under insured.
 In the event of a loss, property valuations, descriptions and locations are necessary to ensure full recovery under the policy.
 Insured losses are normally settled on the basis of replacement cost, new -- less depreciation, less exclusions.

 Control and Accountability

-The UCHC fixed asset system will be used to maintain information regarding the location, status and responsible party for the control of fixed assets.
+The UCH fixed asset system will be used to maintain information regarding the location, status and responsible party for the control of fixed assets.
 The system will allow loss, theft or damage to be identified by a comparison of the physical count on hand to the information found in the fixed asset records.

 Accounting for Depreciation